AzteBot-Developments/AzteMarket/README.md

 # AzteMarket
-Discord bot application written in Rust that manages the trading of benefits on the AzteMarket.
+Discord bot application written in Go that manages the trading of benefits on the AzteMarket.

 # Composing services
 - Core